KenDickey/Cuis-Smalltalk-BabySteps/PortingNotesRISCV64.md

 In this case, the ARMv8 (aarch64/arm64) RISC architecture is fairly close in design to riscv64.
+The spur stack vm (no JIT) is the simplest to start with.

+## VMMaker Image

+The first thing to do is create a VMMaker image.

 You will want to make a directory in which to work and create a VMMaker image.
 For riscv64, this directory was `opensmalltalk-vm-rv64`.